 Notes and Definitions

 This report tracks U.S. natural gas inventories held in underground storage facilities.
 The weekly stocks generally are the volumes of working gas as of the report date.
-Changes in reported stock levels reflect all events affecting working gas in storage, including injections, withdrawals, and reclassifications between base and working gas.
-EIA also provides an estimate of the "implied flow" of working natural gas into or out of underground natural gas storage facilities that excludes reportable reclassifications-those totaling 7 billion cubic feet (Bcf) or more-from the weekly "net change" in working natural gas.
+The "net change" in reported stock levels reflects all events affecting working gas in storage, including injections, withdrawals, and reclassifications between base and working gas.
+The "implied flow" estimate represents movements of working natural gas into or out of underground natural gas storage facilities that excludes reportable reclassifications-those totaling 7 billion cubic feet (Bcf) or more-from the weekly "net change" in working natural gas.
+An example of implied flow can be see for the report from July 17, 2015.
+The "implied flow" may contain the effects of unpublished net revisions to working natural gas levels of less than 7 Bcf.
 Totals may not match sum of components because of independent rounding.